geoffbullen/landing-page-theme/_posts/2015-04-27-sync-to-jira.markdown

  - Scan the column board
  - Sync

- Repeat for each column on your wall
+ Repeat for each column on your wall until everything is green